 Report cards are issued to the students approximately one week after the last day of each term.
-Report cards are to be retained by the parents and need not be returned.
-Fourth term report cards will be ready for pick up in the main office of the high school.
+Report cards are available on Infinite Campus for viewing.

 SCHEDULE CHANGES

 Student schedules will be changed only when absolutely necessary.
 Specific guidelines may be found in the Academic Planning Handbook.
 PLEASE check those guidelines very carefully.
 Generally, the deadline for requesting first semester changes is the end of July and for second semester is before Christmas vacation.